Environmental Policy of EnBW

 Reduction of pollutant emissions

-Reduction of pollutant emissionsSO₂ intensity and NOx intensity The SO₂ intensity and NOx intensity of our own electricity generation decreased in comparison to the previous year by 42% to 119 mg/kWh and by 20% to 169 mg/kWh, respectively.
-The reduction in these performance indicators in comparison to the previous year is due to the increase in generation from renewable energy sources and the lower deployment of our coal power plants as described previously.
-SO₂ intensity and NOx intensity in 2024 had fallen 60% and 50%, respectively, in comparison to the reference year 2018 (295 mg/kWh and 337 mg/kWh, respectively). |
+Reduction of pollutant emissionsSO₂ intensity and NOx intensity The SO₂ intensity of our own electricity generation decreased in comparison to the previous year by 6% to 112 mg/kWh.
+The NOX intensity and the dust intensity of our own electricity generation increased in comparison to the previous year by 21% to 205 mg/kWh and by 43 % to 4.0 mg/kWh, respectively.
+The increase in the performance indicators NOX intensity and dust intensity in comparison to the previous year is due to the increase in generation from fossil sources in 2025 as described previously.
+We were able to easily achieve and even slightly exceed our targets of substantially reducing SO₂ intensity and dust intensity by 2025 to between 220 mg/kWh and 250 mg/kWh and to between 270 mg/kWh and 300 mg/kWh, respectively. |

 Performance indicator